ferasbg/glioAI/README.md

 ## Phase I: Build Crowdsourcing Protocols for Doctors in Need of Diagnostic Feedback

 * The future of GlioAI lies in the idea of turning into a decentralized and pseudononymous crowdsourcing platform for medical practicioners and verified physicians and healthcare providers within the context of deep-knowledge tasks to further prune outputs from machines & automated systems ranging in disease detection and other areas in health.

+* Build a platform that can distribute high-value work (aggregation of feedback from board-certified doctors)

 * Game design mechanisms can be built out within the crowdsourcing platform in order to line up incentives for users to offer verified feedback that gets simultaneously ranked.